natalierellis/natalierellis/README.md

   - Leveraging bioinformatics and machine learning tools to integrate multi-omics data for precision medicine.
 - **AI for Precision Medicine:**
   - Developing a survival analysis model using genomic, clinical, and lifestyle data from **All of Us** to estimate **when** someone might develop cancer.
-  - Implementing deep learning to handle **right-censored data**, ensuring accurate risk estimation for individuals who haven't developed cancer yet.
-  - Designing the model to avoid "old = cancer" assumptions so younger individuals can use it to assess **future** cancer risk based on personalized factors.

 ### 📫 Let's Connect!
 If you’re interested in discussing data science, bioinformatics, or healthcare analytics, feel free to reach out: